me-moghadasian/nodejs-learners-package/README.md

 To get started with this package, follow these steps:

 1. **Install Node.js**:
    - Ensure you have [Node.js](https://nodejs.org/) installed.
-This is required for running JavaScript on the server side and for certain functionalities in this package.
+This is required for running Node.js apps in this package.

 2. **Install the Node.js Jupyter Kernel**:
    - You need the [IJavascript kernel](https://github.com/n-riesco/ijavascript) for Jupyter to run JavaScript code.
 You can install it using the following commands: